sebastiankraska/quartz/content/index.md

 Because after all it is not about impressing you, but rather about gaining skills.

 From a productivity point of view, the [Cloud Resume Challenge](https://cloudresumechallenge.dev/docs/the-challenge/aws/) and its [Terraform Extension](https://cloudresumechallenge.dev/docs/extensions/terraform-getting-started/) do not really make sense.
-They are overly complicated for what they achieve – a website with a visitor counter.
+They are overly complicated for what they achieve – a website with a visit counter.

 But that is the whole point:

 Practice over theory.

-Just In Time Learning.
+Learn just what you need when you need it.
 Making progress by building something.

-So, I guess this site is only the first barbell I lifted in the »Cloud gym«.
+So, I guess this site is the first barbell I lifted in the »Cloud gym«.

-PS: Feel free to check out the [source code of the backend](https://github.com/sebastiankraska/cloud-resume-challenge-backend) and the [frontend](https://github.com/sebastiankraska/cloud-resume-challenge-frontend).
+PS: Feel free to check out the [backend source code (Terraform)](https://github.com/sebastiankraska/cloud-resume-challenge-backend) and the [frontend source code (Quartz)](https://github.com/sebastiankraska/quartz) (and the [obsolete Hugo frontend](https://github.com/sebastiankraska/cloud-resume-challenge-frontend)).